Ownership & Task Lifecycle Redesign

 The Human Side of Scale

-The hardest part for me wasn’t the design itself
+The hardest part for me

-What was hardest for me was the mix of tight timelines and high responsibility.
+Were the mix of tight timelines and high responsibility.
 I remember the pilot day clearly: about 200 supports agents were trying the new flow live with real customers, and I stayed on call because I knew I might need to react quickly.
-It was intense, but it also made the work feel very real and it pushed me to design and iterate with a lot of care.

 What I loved most